-- 1 (1) For the purpose of administering the driver's license laws.
-2 (2) To the Department of Health and Human Service - (2) To the Department of Health and Human Services, Child Support Enforcement Program for the purpose of establishing paternity or child support or enforcing a child support order. - (3) To the Department of Revenue for the purpose of verifying taxpayer identity. - (4) To the Office of Indigent Defense Services of the Judicial Department for the purpose of verifying the identity of a represented client and enforcing a court order to pay for the legal services rendered. - (5) To each county jury commission for the purpose of verifying the identity of deceased persons whose names should be removed from jury lists. - (6) To the Office of the State Controller for the purposes of G.S.
+- 1 (1) For the purpose of administering the driver's license laws. - (2) To the Department of Health and Human Services, Child Support Enforcement Program for the purpose of establishing paternity or child support or enforcing a child support order. - (3) To the Department of Revenue for the purpose of verifying taxpayer identity. - (4) To the Office of Indigent Defense Services of the Judicial Department for the purpose of verifying the identity of a represented client and enforcing a court order to pay for the legal services rendered. - (5) To each county jury commission for the purpose of verifying the identity of deceased persons whose names should be removed from jury lists. - (6) To the Office of the State Controller for the purposes of G.S.
 143B-426.38A."